Xycloo/soroban-paulette-smart-contract/README.md

 ```
 This is needed because the price of the offices changes over time (dutch auction), and also because the offices expire over time.

-- we are using the `approve` method from the token contract to allow the paulette contract to tranfer the tokens out of the buyers (if you are confused by this behaviour, read [this section again](#interacting-with-the-token-contract)):
+- we are using the `approve` method from the token contract to allow the paulette contract to transfer the tokens out of the buyers (if you are confused by this behaviour, read [this section again](#interacting-with-the-token-contract)):
 ```rus
 usdc_token.with_source_account(&user2).approve(
         &Signature::Invoker,